Colonial roots of gender inequality in Africa: Gender roles in pre-colonial and post-colonial Africa

-Pre-Colonial Africa
+Pre-colonial Africa

-In the pre-colonial era, women were also politically active.
-They governed the home; which was a very important role with significant power.
-Because power and privilege was based on age and gender, elder women had a voice in many important issues concerning the family and community.
+In the pre-colonial era, women were politically active.
+Women were largely included in important decision-making processes, as women were central figures whose commercial activities were engrained in the cultural fabric of their societies.
+They governed the home, which was a very important role with significant power.
+Because power and privilege were based on age and gender, elder women had a voice in many important issues concerning the family and community.
 Private and public activities were so commingled that the power and privilege women held in the home was often mirrored in public.
 Some literature details how women used the production of food to gain respect, and in turn, they used that respect to dominate the children and influence the men in their lives.
 Religious women prayed to the gods and spirits for power and influence.

-Men controlled the activities outside of the household and could bestow titles on women.
-For example, queen-mother, a prestigious title among the Edo and Yoruba, could be given to the king's mother or another free woman with notable status.
-The queen mother officiated meetings and had subordinate title-holders assisting her.
-Some Yoruba and Hausa legends recall when women held the title of king.
-Legendary figures like Moremi of Ile-Ife, Amina of Zaria of Ondo, and Daura were notable queens.
+In Ghana, for example, the queen mothers of Asante were part of a dual-gender system of leadership alongside tribal chiefs.
+Together, the queen mothers and chiefs represented the center of authority for towns and villages in Asante culture, with the queen mother of Asante and the king of Asante serving as the final authority ruling over the Asante people.

+Many women were involved in trade.
+Yoruba women, for example, were the central figures in long-distance trade.
+They amassed enormous wealth and held prominent titles.
+A successful Yoruba woman might hold the chieftaincy title of iyalode, which meant she had great privilege and power.

+In northern Kenya, pastoralist women were given responsibility over the management of small cattle and processing of basic goods including meat, milk, and skins.
+These women had significant control over how these goods were traded and distributed.